 - Excoriations (picked or scratched spots)

 - Erythematous macules (red marks from recently healed spots, best seen in in fair skin)

 - Pigmented macules (dark marks from old spots, mostly affecting those with dark skin)

-Individual acne lesions usually last less than two weeks but the deeper papules and nodules may persist for months.
+Individual acne lesions usually last less than 2 weeks but the deeper papules and nodules may persist for months.
 Many acne patients also have oily skin (seborrhoea).

 More images of acne ...